TobiasMarschner/advent-of-code/README.md

-# advent-of-code
+# Advent of Code 2022

-My own solutions for 2022's Advent of Code, written in Rust.
+This repository contains my own solutions for 2022's [Advent of Code](https://adventofcode.com) written in Rust.
+It will be continually updated as I work on the problems.